Radial and Non-Radial Oscillations of Protoneutron Stars with Hyperonic Composition: Results and Analysis

-Comparing the nucleonic-only (left plot) and hyperonic models (right plot) reveals subtle but significant differences in their oscillation patterns.
-The hyperonic model displays slightly higher frequencies for equivalent modes, modified amplitudes, particularly in higher-order modes, and shifted node positions.
-The inset shows the $f$-mode displacement, and a clear distinction can be seen in different stages of a PNS evolution along with the cold, catalyzed case, which couldn't be observed in the pure nucleonic case.
-These variations demonstrate how the presence of hyperons softens the EoS of dense nuclear matter, altering the compressibility and wave propagation characteristics within the star.
-Such detailed analysis of radial oscillations provides crucial insights into NS structure and composition, with applications to stellar stability assessment, asteroseismology, gravitational wave studies, and PNS evolution following supernova.
-These oscillation signatures, therefore, serve as valuable probes of matter under extreme conditions.
+Comparing the nucleonic (left) and hyperonic (right) plots, the normalized $f$-modes ($n=0$) are similar.
+The EoS softening from hyperons, while affecting the star's global properties (like mass and radius), does not dramatically alter the shape of the fundamental displacement eigenfunction.
+The most notable differences appear in the higher-order $p$-modes ($n \ge 1$), where node positions and amplitudes near the surface are subtly shifted.

-\Cref{fig:eta} presents another crucial aspect of NS oscillations through the $\eta(r)$ perturbation function plotted against normalized radius ($r/R$) for $1.4\,M_\odot$ NS models.
-While the previously discussed $\xi(r)$ function represented radial displacement, $\eta(r)$ characterizes the Lagrangian pressure perturbation, offering complementary insights into the stellar pulsation mechanics.
-The left plot depicts the $\eta(r)$ profiles for a purely nucleonic NS model, while the right plot shows the corresponding profiles for an NS incorporating hyperons alongside nucleons.
-The amplitude for the final stage, when the star is cold and catalyzed, is higher in the case of nucleons compared to the other stages of the PNS evolution.
-For intermediate stages of $s_B = 2, Y_l =0.2$ and $s_B = 2, Y_{\nu_e} =0.0$, we can see that the fundamental $f$-mode ($n=0$) overlaps, similar to the $\xi(r)$ as seen in \Cref{fig:ksi}.
-The $\eta(r)$ profiles display distinctive features compared to the $\xi(r)$ functions, with more pronounced negative amplitudes near the stellar core and complex oscillatory behavior that intensifies with increasing mode order.
+\Cref{fig:eta} presents another crucial aspect of NS oscillations through the normalized Lagrangian pressure perturbation, $\eta(r)/\eta(0)$, plotted against normalized radius ($r/R$) for $1.4\,M_\odot$ NS models.
+While the previously discussed $\xi(r)/\xi(0)$ function represented radial displacement, $\eta(r)$ characterizes the Lagrangian pressure perturbation, offering complementary insights into the stellar pulsation mechanics.
+The left plot depicts the $\eta(r)/\eta(0)$ profiles for a purely nucleonic NS model, while the right plot shows the corresponding profiles for an NS incorporating hyperons alongside nucleons.
+The amplitude for the $s_B = 2, Y_{\nu_e} =0.0$ case is always higher for both nucleons as well as hyperons compared to the other stages of the PNS evolution.
+For intermediate stages of $s_B = 2, Y_l =0.2$ and $s_B = 2, Y_{\nu_e} =0.0$, we can see that the fundamental $f$-mode ($n=0$) overlaps for pure nucleonic cases, similar to the $\xi(r)/\xi(0)$ as seen in \Cref{fig:ksi}.
+The $\eta(r)$ profiles display distinctive features compared to the $\xi(r)/\xi(0)$ functions, with more pronounced negative amplitudes near the stellar core and complex oscillatory behavior that intensifies with increasing mode order.
+The introduction of hyperons (right plot) again has only a very subtle impact on the shapes of the normalized eigenfunctions, especially for the dominant $f$-mode.